 Hepatitis care and treatment for the uninsured or under-insured

-- Hep-Cap: Hep C evaluation, care and treatment at no cost to eligible patients.
+Hep-Cap: Hep C evaluation and medical at no cost for eligible patients.
 Funded by the NYS Department of Health.
-Two locations:

 Low Cost Care: Sliding Scale